sorbet/sorbet/website/docs/generics.md

 knowing which places in a method signature are **output** positions, and which are **input** positions.

-An output position is named as such because it's the position of a method's output, like a method signature's `returns`.
-There are more output positions than just the return type of a method though.
+An obvious output position is a method signature's `returns` annotation, but there are more than just that.
 As an intuition, all positions in a signature where the value is produced by some computation in the method's body are out positions.
 This includes values yielded to lambda functions and block arguments.

 ```ruby
 module IBox